IngmarBitter/defenders/md/Salvation/Baptism.md

     - Mat 28:19 MEV

 As new believers, we commit to making Jesus our Lord, which includes being obedient to His commands.
 Baptism signifies the public initiation into the community of Christ-followers and, in many cases, the completion of the process of coming to saving faith.
 When we undergo baptism, it demonstrates that our commitment has matured from the intellectual realm to practical action, guiding our behavior.
-When part of the conversion process, the act of baptism completes the process of coming to saving faith and gives the new believer the confidence that he is now trusting Jesus as his Lord and Savior and that God has provided the gift of salvation by making Jesus’s sacrificial death effective in atoning for their sin guilt.
+When part of the conversion process, the act of baptism completes the process of coming to saving faith and gives the new believer the confidence that he is now trusting Jesus as his Lord and Savior and that God has provided the gift of salvation by making Jesus’s sacrificial death effective in atoning for his sin guilt.
 Thus, baptism becomes the first occasion in which one is assured of the gift of salvation through the means of Jesus’s atoning death.
-While baptism as the culmination of the conversion process this is the ideal scenario, if somehow a new Christian is not baptized, then as soon as he learns that we are commanded to do so, he should be baptized.
+While baptism as the culmination of the conversion process is the ideal scenario, if a new Christian is not baptized, then as soon as he learns that we are commanded to do so, he should be baptized.

 In addition, full immersion in water symbolizes and connects us with Christ's death, burial, resurrection, and their atoning benefits for us: